lucianopereira86/NetCore-Docker-Heroku/README.md

 docker build -t MYAPP .
 ```

-This will build a container for the .Net Core project with the same name of your app.
+This will create a image for the .Net Core project with the same name of your app.
 To authenticate with Heroku, run these commands and follow the instructions:

 ```batch